antusystem/esp-idf-telegram-bot/README.md

 * Read and organize the response Json (probably using Cjson).
 * Discard the native examples from the master branch and create separe functions for getMe and sendMessage.
 * Determinate what other type of data can be send with the esp32 to make the code.
+* Update to use the latest version of ESP-IDF (5.2.2 right now)

 ## License
 MIT License